JH-42/P20_mAb/README.md

 Windows 11
 RedHat Enterprise Linux 9.6

+##Installation guide
+All packages and tools are installed following their official documentation.
+Please ensure the versions match those listed in the # Packages version section to maintain compatibility.

+Linux Tools (Conda): Install CellBender, CoNGA, and CytoSig using their respective official Python/Conda guides.

+R Packages (CRAN/BiocManager/GitHub): Use standard install.packages(), BiocManager::install(), or devtools::install_github() for the R-based tools.

 #Instructions for use
 This repository is organized by analysis modules.
 All processing steps and analysis logic are contained within the scripts located in their respective functional folders.